 Orca Research Projects

-We have spent a lot of time observing orcas both from land and from the boat during the last three years.
-To date, we have recorded over 300 killer whale encounters.
+We have spent a lot of time observing orcas both from land and from the boat during the last four years.
+To date, we have recorded over 400 killer whale encounters.
 This gives us the unique opportunity to study the behavior, social structure, feeding and travel patterns of these magnificent animals in a non-invasive way.
 We have witnessed several very exciting feeding events, and we are often surprised by new behavioral patterns we discover.
 In this section, we give information on publications on these topics, as they become available.